 “The intention was to make Salem dangerous and not have the book resemble the typical good guy, good girl that fall in love in the Disney fairy tale type movie.”

-4. A Gay Disney Fairy Tale You Will Never See
+5. A Gay Disney Fairy Tale You Will Never See

-While the first lesbian and gay Disney fairy tale might someday hit theaters, one animated romance you will probably never see on a Disney screen is the relationship between Salem the Witch and Mary Melancholy from “The Evil Princess” of L.M.
-Warren’s “The End of the Magical Kingdom” trilogy.
-Warren says the inspiration for his first book went beyond the peripheral fantasy and became something darker.
+“While the first lesbian and gay Disney fairy tale might someday hit theaters, one animated romance you will probably never see on a Disney screen is the relationship between Salem the Witch and Mary Melancholy.”

 6. An Anti-Disney Novel

 “To the more jaded among us, a princess represents entitlement.
 The delusional viewpoint that a monarchy will last forever because of the royal family’s good intentions.
-However, to jaded audiences of today, the very idea of capitalistic or oligarchic societies of the rich dominating and abusing the poor is not only trite, but insulting.
-The word “princess” understandably takes a more ominous implication.
+To jaded audiences of today, the very idea of capitalistic or oligarchic societies of the rich dominating and abusing the poor is not only trite, but insulting.
+The word princess understandably takes a more ominous implication.”

 “The character of Mary Melancholy, a Disney-archetypal princess is raised in royalty, but is oblivious to the political chicanery happening around her, including an uprising of protesters against the “Golden Elite”, the rich monarchy that obviously caricatures capitalist society in America.”

 “The story concludes with the touch of the macabre, as the singing and dancing stops cold and the story descends into a fairy tale straight out of Hell, as the Brothers Grimm might have imagined it, with death, darkness and dirges by Alan Menken.”